 - Partnership for a Tobacco-Free Maine, offering a wide range of information and resources related to smoking cessation and other tobacco-related issues.

-- Maine websites for Alcoholics Anonymous and Narcotics Anonymous, which are self-help groups for people who would like to stop drinking or taking drugs.
+- Maine websites for Alcoholics Anonymous and Narcotics Anonymous are self-help groups for people who would like to stop drinking or taking drugs.

 - Maine Coalition to End Domestic Violence, a statewide organization whose goal is to end domestic violence in Maine.